DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 });
 ~~~

 ## Showing/hiding the Shapebar

 Whenever you need to control the visibility of a shapebar, you can use the [`show`](api/diagram_editor/shapebar/config/show_property.md) property.
 It allows you to hide the shapebar with particular settings on initialization of the Diagram Editor and show it later, when needed.
-By default the shapebar is shown.
+By default, the shapebar is shown.

 ~~~jsx
 const editor = new dhx.DiagramEditor("editor_container", {